Written by Corey Janoff

 So one may look at their home as a conservative investment that appreciates gradually in value over time.
 But this assumes the purchase price is the total cost of the initial investment.
 Anyone who has owned a home knows you actually end up paying a lot more.

 Actual Cost of Homeownership

 Your house will actually cost a lot more than the initial purchase price on the sale agreement.
 For example, let’s pretend you purchase a home for $500,000 with a 20% down payment, or $100k down.
 If you finance $400,000 on a 30-year fixed-rate loan at 5% interest, your monthly mortgage payments will be $2,147.29.
 If you take the full 30 years to pay it off, the total payments will add up to $773,024.40.
 Add the $100k down payment to the total loan payments and the $500k house really costs $883,024.

 Now, that is only the principal and interest payments!
 That doesn’t include your closing costs and pre-paids on the front end which probably cost about $10,000, give or take.

 And what about property taxes?
 Let’s estimate the property taxes on this $500,000 property equate to $6,000/year.
 I’m sure they are more expensive in some towns and less expensive in others.
-According to, the average property tax bill in the nation is 1.15% of a home’s value.
+According to this article by USA Today, the average property tax bill in the nation is 1.15% of a home’s value.
 So the $6,000 is pretty darn close to the national average.

 Property taxes will rise over time as the home value appreciates.
 If we assume property taxes increase at the same 3.8% growth rate as home prices from earlier, we can expect to pay a total of $325,485 over the next 30 years.
 This brings our total cost of ownership to $1,218,509 for 30 years.